kohana/orm/guide/orm/using.md

 ## Load a new model instance

-To create a new `Model_User` instance you can do two things:
+To create a new `Model_User` instance, you can do one of two things:

 	$user = ORM::factory('user');
-	// or
+	// Or
 	$user = new Model_User();

 ## Inserting